Skip to Content

 Surgery for stress incontinence

-Midurethral sling surgery uses a piece of synthetic material to stabilize the urethra and help it to close.
+• Midurethral sling — Uses a piece of synthetic material to stabilize the urethra and help it to close.
 The procedure helps prevent bladder leaking when coughing, sneezing, laughing, or exercising, and can provide cure rates up to 90%.
+The midurethral sling procedure usually is performed as an outpatient surgery.
+It has been used in the U.S. for 20 years with significant clinical data that support its treatment outcomes and safety profile with minimal risk.

-The bladder neck sling uses your own native tissue to stabilize the urethra.
+• Bladder neck sling — The bladder neck sling uses your own native tissue to stabilize the urethra.
 Bladder neck slings can be performed for people who don't want synthetic material placed or who've had complications from midurethral slings.

+• Periurethral bulking — Often a procedure that can be done in addition to the sling.
 For stress incontinence caused by weakened muscles that close the urethra, a substance can be injected around the urethral muscles to create bulking.
 The bulking improves the ability to close the urethra and prevent incontinence.
+Periurethral bulking can be done in the office or the operating room.

 Back to top